Josh Naylor Player Props: Guardians vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 14th in MLB.
+- The pitching staff for the Cardinals has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Cardinals' 4.34 team ERA ranks 17th among all league pitching staffs.
+- The Cardinals' 4.27 team ERA ranks 17th across all league pitching staffs.

-- Cardinals pitchers combine to give up 56 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- The Cardinals rank 11th in baseball in home runs allowed (56 total, one per game).

-- The righty last pitched on Sunday against the Los Angeles Dodgers, when he went 4 2/3 innings, allowing three earned runs while giving up four hits.
+- The lefty last appeared on Monday against the Cincinnati Reds, when he tossed four innings, allowing four earned runs while giving up seven hits.

-- The 27-year-old has an ERA of 5.29, with 9.5 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .264 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.